kingdonb/rit-csh-slides/flux-bootstrap.md

 # Flux Kustomization

-* Not to be confused with Kustomize Overlay
+* Not to be confused with Overlay

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1